Turkey and Pinto Bean White Chili

-Beans are a wonderful low-glycemic food, and everything about this Ground Turkey (or Leftover Turkey) and Pinto Bean White Chili with Lime is great for any phase of the South Beach Diet.
+Beans are a wonderful low-glycemic food, and everything about this Turkey and Pinto Bean White Chili is great for any phase of the original South Beach Diet.
 If you’d like a lower-carb version of this recipe I would double the amount of turkey and use only one can of beans, but dried beans are probably too high in carbs for a low-carb diet.

 Find More Recipes Like This One: